Sustainability Goals

 Learn more in our PET thermoform fact sheet.

 PET thermoform recycling has increased substantially in the United States and Canada since NAPCOR began tracking it in 2011.
-Between 2011 and 2023, domestic reclamation of PET thermoforms more than quadrupled, though some technical and design for recyclability issues remain.
+Between 2011 and 2023, domestic reclamation of PET thermoforms more than quadrupled, though some technical and design-for-recyclability issues remain.

 Other PET thermoform recycling numbers you should know: